 Joseph Stirk Journal, Cory Library, Grahamstown

-A very active and persuasive Cory library collector and curator, Una Long, over the 1940s and 1950s largely established the Cory collections.
-It is likely that the Jollys had been persuaded by her that the journal should find a home there and that a transcription was agreed to because they did not want to surrender the original.
+1.3 A very active and persuasive Cory library collector and curator, Una Long, over the 1940s and 1950s was largely responsible for establishing the Cory collections.
+It is likely that the Jollys had been persuaded by her that the journal should find a home there and that a transcription was agreed upon because they did not want to surrender the original.
 Long certainly typed the shorter version herself, with initialled comments on the typescript showing this.
 However, why the two versions exist is not known.

-The Whites Writing Whiteness project is specifically concerned with letter-writing and the representational order that letters, from one person to another and with the expectation of response, inscribe.
+2.1 The Whites Writing Whiteness project is specifically concerned with letter-writing and the representational order that letters, from one person to another and with the expectation of response, inscribe.
 In addition, however, a small number of diaries and journals have been included in the sources it has interrogated, for particular reasons.
-Joseph Stirk’s journal is among them .
+Joseph Stirk’s journal is among them.